Loans Mortgages

 LIGHTFIELD STUDIOS/Adobe Renovation of home

-Whether you’re looking to add a porch to the front of your house or add an addition off the back with an extra main suite, almost all major renovations will fall under the governance of the HOA.
+Whether you’re looking to add a porch to the front of your house or an addition off the back with an extra main suite, almost all major renovations fall under the HOA's governance.

 You may have to make a case for why you’re tackling the renovation and submit plans for approval.